After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 This sauna is one of the very rare infrared saunas marketed for two people that actually has enough room for both.
 You won’t get cramped, which means that you definitely won’t have to worry about not being able to spend time in this infrared sauna.
 That’s great because the sauna heats up quickly and does a fantastic job of retaining that heat over time.
 The sauna uses high-end infrared heating panels to ensure the best possible experience, really pushing a degree of utility that you don’t always find in infrared saunas.

 Are there issues with this sauna?
 Not really.
 The sound system could be a bit better and it could look a little better, but those are minor issues that really don’t deserve discussion when it comes to this sauna.
-Taken as a whole, this is definitely a contender for the best infrared sauna.
+Taken as a whole, this is definitely a contender for the number one infrared sauna.

 Getting a great infrared sauna is really a matter of knowing what you want and ultimately what you need from an infrared sauna.
 Take some time to look at all of the available features and then prioritize them so that you get exactly what fits your needs.
 Don’t look for bells and whistles first – look at the basics, and then go from there.
 Once you can find a sauna that provides you with heat and space, you’ll be able to find a sauna that is that really makes your life easier.